 Due to the presence of a large steel and oil industry in Oklahoma, insulators, plumbers, laborers, electricians, pipefitters, chemical operators, machinist, boilermakers, engineers and many other trades were routinely exposed to asbestos on a daily basis at their places of employment.
 Mesothelioma attorneys at LK have extensive experience in investigating these occupational exposures suffered in Oklahoma.

-Oklahoma Steel Plants
+Attorneys Representing Workers At Oklahoma Steel Plants

 Between the 1940s and 1980s, numerous steel plants were constructed and operated throughout Oklahoma.
 Companies including Armco Steel and Sheffield Steel operated steel products plants which employed thousands of Oklahoma residents.
 These steel plants typically operated year-round with three continuous work shifts.
 Plant employees, independent contractors and other visitors of these steel plants were routinely exposed to airborne asbestos throughout the plants.
 Mesothelioma attorneys at LK are experienced in investigating the unique asbestos exposures suffered by workers in the steel industry.